Cafe Cubano

 Glenn Lindgren: You also need an espresso machine.
 You can get something adequate for less than $100 at Target.
 You can also get inexpensive Italian espresso pots that are used on the stove top.

 Jorge Castillo: Follow the instructions on the espresso machine, every machine is a little different.
 Just fill the little cup as directed for the desired amount.
-Add a quantity of sugar to the pot that the coffee drips into.
+Add a quantity of white table sugar to the pot that the coffee drips into.
 This creates a dark, intensely flavored, and sweet brew.

 Raúl Musibay: Add sugar to the pot BEFORE you start brewing -- as much as you dare, but Cuban café needs to be SWEET.
 Three or four teaspoons per batch is a good place to start.